vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Setting up the cluster

 Go to EMR and "Create Cluster".
 Go to "Advanced Options".
 In "software configuration" choose release 6.0.0 plus check "Hadoop" and "Spark".
 Choose "next".
 In "Hardware" choose 4 x core nodes.
+Choose servers with at least 16GB memory.
 Leave other settings as is.
 Choose "next".
 In "Additional Options" choose the AMI you created above.
 Choose "next".
 In "Security Options" choose the key pair you created and downloaded.
 Then "create cluster".

 A spark cluster has n nodes managed by a central master.
 This allow it offer large scale parallel processing.